talhakhan15/Daily-Report-automation-using-logs/README.md

+# You can generate a JRE and then convert it to exe file using Launch4j
 # Daily Report Mailer - Selenium Automation Script

 This project automates the process of logging into Microsoft Outlook, composing a daily report email, and sending it with an attachment using Selenium WebDriver.
 The script is written in Java and uses Google Chrome for browser automation.